 Politically, I could count on one hand the number of policies and political positions on which I could find agreement with President Obama.
 However, as I understand him, he is a good and decent husband and father, and these are qualities that rank high in my life.
-And while I look forward to doing my part to reverse some of his policies—policies that I honestly believe jeopardize our nation’s economy and national security and threaten the current world order as we know it—I understand that this has been said and believed about the policies of every president before him.
+And while I look forward to doing my part to changing or reversing some of his energy policies—policies that I personally believe are disconnected from the realities of the world as it is—I understand that this has been said and believed about the policies of every president before him.
 And it will be said about every president after him.
 One more reason why I’ve learned to try and separate the politician from the person.

 Politically, I couldn’t be more opposite to President Obama—but I never hated him.
 That’s something, thankfully, I learned from Jackie Robinson and Ronald Reagan.

 Farewell, Mr. President.